mbb10324/react-figura/README.md

 > **_Style TIP 1._** By default the input components are ordered as label -> input -> error top to bottom.
 To reverse the direction of the components you can use css's 'flex-direction: column-reverse' or tailwind 'flex-col-reverse' on the wrapper prop and then you will have error -> input -> label.

 > **_Style TIP 2._** Anytime you use custom styling it will totally overwrite Figuras styling.

+> **_Style TIP 3._** By default Figura styles all of the children in a flex column.
+If you'd like to have multiple input fields next to each other use css grid.
+Heres an example of how you can pass your formStyle prop with styling to create a grid `formStyle="grid grid-cols-2 gap-4 w-96 m-4 mt-20 p-2 overflow-hidden"` then make your title span the grid with `titleStyle="col-span-2 text-center h-10 text-3xl overflow-hidden"`

 ___